STocidlowski/ReceptionRoomTv/README.md

 Install [handbrake](https://handbrake.fr/) to re-encode your files if you want/need to.

-Videos must be encoded into the H.264 format, Raspberry Pis do not have the dedicated hardware processing for H.265/HEVC
+Videos must be encoded into the H.264 format, Raspberry Pis do not have the dedicated hardware processing for H.265/HEVC I was having some difficulty getting the hardware decoding on the 32 bit version with mpv.

 I converted to 720p with burned in subtitles.
 I may redo this later, as MPV is very capable of displaying subtitles.